Resume Keywords to Beat ATS: 100+ Examples

-Written by Jobseeker, Editorial Team • Last updated on April 22, 2024
+Written by Sarah Edwards, Author • Last updated on October 13, 2025

 Resume keywords are the specific words or phrases that pertain to the requirements of a job.
 Most job postings will include several such keywords, and including those words and phrases in your resume when you apply for the job can significantly help your chances of scoring an interview.

-What is an ATS Scan?
+What is an ATS scan?

-Identify Keywords in the Job Description
+Identify keywords in the job description

 First, read the job posting carefully to find specific keywords to target.
 These words and phrases will likely be sprinkled throughout the posting, but they are usually concentrated in the ‘qualifications’ and ‘responsibilities’ sections.
 Keywords can be both job-related as well as action verbs like ‘manage,’ ‘advise,’ or ‘direct.’